No Pizza, No Lasagne, No Tourist Menu

 Around a communal table by the bar, Piera and waiter Kiko sit shelling mountains of crustaceans – from time to time they’re joined by Francesco and other members of the kitchen team, who’ll shell some too.
 Anyone who doesn’t have a task at a particular moment will sit down to help clean and peel.
 And while they work they chat.
 They do this every morning.
 You don’t get bored, we ask?

 “It’s better than being in an office,” says Kiko, a young Al Pacino lookalike, but with a greater tendency to smile than smirk.
 “It’s just something we do and we accept it.
 Friends drop in to say hello.
 It’s nice.”

-That, and the warmth and friendliness of the team – the moment we arrived today, we were offered coffee and a seat (although there’s little room in the endearingly cluttered space) – is what sets Antiche Carampane and other good Venetian restaurants apart from the tourist places along the Rialto waterfront and around Piazza San Marco that give Venice’s dining scene a bad name.
+That, and the warmth and friendliness of the team – the moment we arrived today, we were offered coffee and a seat, although there’s little room in the endearingly cluttered space – is what sets Antiche Carampane and other good Venetian restaurants apart from the tourist places along the Rialto waterfront and around Piazza San Marco that give Venice’s dining scene such a bad name.

 As the clock ticks closer towards midday, we decide it’s time to get out of the way.
-The team always seems pushed to be prepped for lunch; the time from when the seafood is delivered to when the first guest arrives never seems enough.
+The team always seems pushed to be prepped for lunch.
+The time from when the seafood is delivered to when the first guest arrives never seems enough.

-“My grandmother was a great cook and many of the recipes we use here were her’s.
+“My grandmother was a great cook and many of the recipes we use here were her recipes.
 They are very traditional Venetian recipes.
-Giovanni was also one of the most knowledgeable men around when it came to seafood, and Lele worked with Giovanni,” he explains.
+Giovanni was also one of the most knowledgeable men around when it came to seafood, and Lele worked with Giovanni…,” he explains.